opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 ---

-## Create a per query monitor
+## Create a query-level monitor
 Introduced 1.0
 {: .label .label-purple }

-Per query monitors run the query and check whether or not the results should trigger an alert.
-Per query monitors can only trigger one alert at a time.
-For more information about per query monitors and per bucket monitors, see [Create monitors]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors/#create-monitors).
+Query-level monitors run the query and check whether or not the results should trigger an alert.
+Query-level monitors can only trigger one alert at a time.
+For more information about query-level monitors and bucket-level monitors, see [Create monitors]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors/#create-monitors).

 #### Sample Request